representing yourself in divorce seattle

 While saving money handling your divorce yourself is great, there’s potential for the situation to head south in short order.

-If both spouses are willing and able to work together towards dissolving your marriage, pro se may be a viable option.
+If both spouses are willing and able to work together towards dissolving your marriage, pro se offers a viable option.
 If not, that’s when things often take a turn.

 One key reason to not represent yourself is objectivity, which is particularly a problem in divorce law.
-Divorce is emotional and messy by nature and someone who is too close to the situation is liable to make emotional decisions and do irrational things.
+Divorce is emotional and messy by nature and someone too close to the situation is liable to make emotional decisions and irrational choices.

 It’s possible dealing with each other face to face instead of through intermediaries may even ease some of the tension.
 But problems may arise if you and your spouse can’t act civil towards one another.